ThomasCreusot/OpenClassRooms_Project4/README.md

 The main goal is to develop an **offline program** wich allows to **manage and record chess tournaments**.
 This program must:
--follow the **MVC (Model, View, Controller) design pattern** -allow to **save and load data in/from a database** (use of tinyDB) -be compliant with **PEP8**
+- follow the **MVC (Model, View, Controller) design pattern**
+- allow to **save and load data in/from a database** (use of tinyDB)
+- be compliant with **PEP8**

 When executed, the program invites the user to :
--Create a tournament
+- Create a tournament
--Create a player
+- Create a player
--Associate a player within a tournament
+- Associate a player within a tournament
--Play a tournament (see Note, hereunder)
+- Play a tournament (see Note, hereunder)
--Update a player rank
+- Update a player rank
--Display players (all players, or players of a specific tournament; sorted by name or by rank) -Display all tournaments, all rounds of a tournament or all matches of a tournament -Access the database options: save or load players and/or tournament data
+- Display players (all players, or players of a specific tournament; sorted by name or by rank)
+- Display all tournaments, all rounds of a tournament or all matches of a tournament
+- Access the database options: save or load players and/or tournament data

 Note about tournaments: the tournaments organisation follows the *"Swiss tournament system"* which is as follows:
 -For the first round: players are sorted by their rank.
 The list of players is separated in two halves: the higher one and the lower one.